 If you are a freshman or sophomore, and you are interested in economics, politics or global affairs, then the Euro Challenge may be a great fit for you.
-We will hold an introductory meeting in 2015-16 as soon as the challenge information information is posted by the EU delegation to the United States and W!SE.
-In the meantime, feel free to see Mr. Tamburro or Ms. Sepcie with your interest.
-Stop by room 27 to get the sign-up information for the Remind.com group.
+We will hold an introductory meeting as soon as the challenge information information is posted by the EU delegation to the United States and W!SE.
+In the meantime, feel free to see Dr. Tamburrowith your interest.
+E-mail Dr. Tamburro for the classroom code.
 This will provide you the most timely updates.

 What is the Euro Challenge?*

 The Euro Challenge is an exciting educational opportunity for high school students to learn about the European Union (EU) and the euro.
 Student teams of three to five students are asked to make presentations answering specific questions about the European economy and the single currency, the euro.
 They are also asked to pick one member country of the "euro area" (the 17 EU member countries that have adopted the euro so far), to examine an economic problem at the country level, and to identify policies for responding to that problem.